jlaurens/edython/README-dev.md

 Input and connections also have extensions.

 In order to avoid name collisions, the object and the connection delegates are instance objects named `edy`.
-The input only stores data, its delegate is just a basic object named `ezpData`.
+The input only stores data, its delegate is just a basic object named `edyData`.

 Delegates follow a class hierarchy to manage some functionality of blocks.
 The roots are edy.Delegate and edY.DelegateSvg.
 Their children are edy.Delegate.Expr for expressions and edy.Delegate.Stmt for statements.
 Each prototype name corresponds to a delegate class.